-By franchising large volumes of sequential data in the file system, SortCL takes the transformation overhead out of the BI layer.
-By combining and multi-threading the big data transformation and re-mapping work, SortCL also saves job design, computation, and I/O cycle time.
+By integrating large volumes of sequential data in the file system, SortCL takes the overhead of data transformation out of the BI layer.
+By combining and multi-threading the big data manipulations, SortCL also saves job design, computation, and I/O cycle time.
 Savings also manifest in the BI front-end, since query and display (responses) are faster with smaller inputs.

 CoSort’s SortCL is routinely used for data franchising into BI platforms like BIRT, Business Objects, Cognos, Cubeware, Microstrategy, QlikViewk, Spotfire, Splunk, Tableau, and Excel spreadmarts.
 IRI also partners directly with best-of-breed dashboard and analytic vendors like Crossing Technologies, Dimensional Insight, IVIZ Group (iDashboards), and NextCoder (DW Digest) to populate the displays in those platforms.
 SortCL can also prepare data for SOA, web services, data modeling, security, and advanced statistical applications like R, SAS and SPSS.

 Once the prepared data has been ingested into the BI platform, users can continue to run a variety of custom queries, modifications, and dynamic reports to visualize, and interact with, data at multiple levels of granularity, and cycle their data through additional query and display processes.

 Because the IRI Workbench IDE supporting CoSort and Voracity runs on Eclipse, Business Intelligence Reporting Tool (BIRT) or KoNstanz Information MinEr (KNIME) users can consume SortCL data targets directly, and produce custom reports in the same environment.
 They can even specify an IRI Data Source in BIRT through ODA or in a purpose-built Voracity provider for KNIME to combine data integration in the same runtime operation with the reporting, analytics, machine learning, and other data science activities.